Today ran a commentary on 6 September, written by Don Tapscott, titled "Needed: A new university for the Net Gen".

 2) Desire for customisation and ownership – If this refers purely to our technology usage, then there is no quibble.
 Our gadgets have given us full control of our own sphere of existence.
 But beyond that, there is also a need to view ownership as a desire to make a contribution in each our own way.
 Current definitions of social contribution have narrow grassroots inclinations.
 However, there are actually many people who are making a difference through their own communities and social interest groups.
 Indeed, such informal communities, often seen as the hallmarks of Net Gen, have actually been in existence for generations, and it is but technology that has encouraged their proliferated and prominence.
 Most of these communities desire little more than a simple understanding that they are not misfits, and fewer permits needed to carry out their activities.
 In other words, we need to enable ownership from both a regulatory and mindset perspective.

-in the 60s.
+3) Collaboration and conversation – Beyond the online world, you will find little else that supports this value.
+Our traditional media is still performing its monologues, fueling a national psyche of perceived compliance with the status quo, hence adding to the dismay of value number 1.
+Our efficient society is largely structured towards completing top-down directives.
+Consultation is a public relations exercise, and there is no feel for where it made an impact, if any.
+However, the concept of open society is not new, and even has inklings back in the 60s.
 The question remains as to how we can effectively enable it.
 We have created physical spaces such as Speakers’ Corner, but we also need to enable other spaces.
 Reduce the policing and politicising of the online world.
 Relook traditional public forums to do away with their structured consensus-seeking formats and turn them into active spaces for the cross-fertilisation of ideas, already rampant online.
 And the media must rise to the occasion, providing opportunities, if not actively championing, expressive freedom and social causes, rather than staying objective and sterile.

 4) Scrutiny of organisations – To even question the authorities is sacrosanct in Singapore, and the judiciary has been particularly sensitive in recent times.
 Some of our bigger corporations can almost get away with things akin to false selling (think mini-bonds saga).
 Not to mention that certain government linked companies can actually be publicly defended for making billion-dollar losses, and still keep most of their books under wraps.
-To me, there is only one possible solution:
+To me, there is only one possible solution: Social journalism, or the restoration of the Fourth Estate.
+It must not be just an online undertaking, but be (re)infused into the core of traditional media.

 5) Value for integrity – We are often asked to unequivocally accept the integrity of those in power.
 Yes, we do value integrity, but it is aligned with position, not with deeds.
 It should be evident that position means little to Net Gen, accustomed to believing in the quality of ideas more than be bothered by the identity of the person who uttered it.
 But it also leads to the question of why position should matter to anyone else.
 Integrity implies consistency in values, sticking with your beliefs rather than adapt them as the situation changes.
 It is linked to actions in time.
 We need to reduce our association of integrity with “the givens” and ask more for “the proofs”.

 6) Desire for fun, even at work – Need I paint the awful realities of this point?
 A different work culture must evolve, starting from the business community.
-But this would not be possible unless, as a nation, we decide to relax and stop gunning for growth at any cost, and focus instead on
+But this would not be possible unless, as a nation, we decide to relax and stop gunning for growth at any cost, and focus instead on growing what matters to our well-being.
+In the long run, it benefits not just Net Gen, but all of us.

 7) Speed is normal – Again, this value seems pertinent to our technology usage, and for peculiar reasons, also to recent national projects such as Formula One, the Integrated Resorts and the Youth Olympic Games.
 For these, decisions were made rapidly, usually with little consideration for value number 3, and the implementation even more rapid.
 But beyond these, committees ponder for years on issues like censorship and new media control, often with results that only take us an inch forward.
 We need to recognise that what needs speeding up is not just economics and infrastructure, but also the maturity of our public debates.